-The Plan's security investments are segregated into five separate accounts and managed under separate investment agreements with Ceredex Value Advisors, LLC, Mutual of America Capital Management Corporation, Garcia Hamilton and Associates, New Amsterdam Investment Management, LLC and Wentworth Hauser and Violich, Inc. (WHV).
-The WHV investment was closed during the year ended September 30, 2015.
+The Plan's security investments are segregated into five separate accounts and managed under separate investment agreements with Ceredex Value Advisors, LLC, Mutual of America Capital Management Corporation, Garcia Hamilton and Associates, New Amsterdam Investment Management, LLC.
 These accounts give Fiduciary Trust International of the South (FTIOS) the custodianship, but give Ceredex Value Advisors, LLC, Mutual of America Capital Management Corporation, Garcia Hamilton and Associates, and New Amsterdam Investment Management, LLC the authority to manage the investments.
 These assets are invested in accordance with the specific guidelines as set forth in the Plan's Statement of Investment Policy.
 Investment management and custodial fees are calculated quarterly as a percentage of the fair market value of the Plan's assets managed.